 These statements, I think, should make a social conservative cringe.
 Yet these writers are not known liberals.
 In fact, they are all conservative judges or justices.
 Justice Antonin Scalia penned the first two statements, former Chief Justice William Rehnquist the third, and Judge Robert Bork the fourth.
 The statements are not taken out of context, and they fairly represent the writers’ notions of constitutional law.

 Strict constructionists treat the Constitution as if it were a statute.
 But the Constitution has a finite set of truths that emanate from it and assist us in understanding it.
 The conservative “strict construction” applies a kind of moral blindness to its constitutional adjudications.
 Lady Justice is blindfolded, but she is blind to prejudice and favoritism, not to constitutional truths.
 But for these conservatives and for most conservative justices today, truth is only a product of the constitution.
-The picture of silver creates the apples of gold; it doesn’t preserve or protect them.
+For them, the picture of silver creates the apples of gold; it doesn’t preserve or protect them.

 Rehnquist and his fellow conservative justices are this generation’s version of legal positivists – theorists who believe that no law (other than, for the religious legal positivist, God’s Word) is higher than laws promulgated by government, whether that government is a king or a legislature.
 In “strictly construing” the Constitution, they leave out the moral truths that the founders wove into it.
 This strict construction also does not allow truth to distinguish between a constitutional clause based directly on a founding principle and one based on a compromise necessary to secure ratification.